Scaling a PropTech Startup from 3 to 15 Engineers

 Month 1: Team Assembly + Integration

-We carefully selected a 6-person team based on the client's tech stack and working style:
+We carefully selected a 6-person team based on the project's tech stack and working style:

 - 2 senior full-stack engineers (Next.js + Node.js)